 Fitzgerald, a writer and former Twitter employee, looks at how the internet has created a new medium for storytelling.
 Similar to the way that radio created the serial format for fiction.
 Using specific Twitter accounts as examples he shows how ‘microblogging’ has opened up a new world of creativity.
 Of course, most students understand and conquer the 240 character limit.
 But using it to create a poem or a short story might be a new and exciting challenge.
 This could even be a semester-long project!
 With students writing one ‘tweet’ per week and putting them into their final form at the end.

 As a child in Africa, Adichie was an avid reader and a budding writer.
 She says, “I wrote exactly the kind of stories I was reading.
 All my characters were white and blue-eyed, they played in the snow, they ate apples… this despite the fact that I lived in Nigeria.
 I had never been outside Nigeria.
 We didn’t have snow, we ate mangoes.”
 In this incredible and moving talk she shares many more examples of how she has fallen prey to thinking only of what she calls ‘the single story’ and how she is often negatively stereotyped due to the ‘single story’ worldview of others.
-This talk would make an excellent addition to any unit on world literature social studies, journalism, or anthropology.
+In addition to creative writing, this talk would make an excellent addition to any unit on world literature, social studies, journalism, or anthropology.

 In this talk, Gilbert explores our notions of the “creative process”.
 How we talk about it, and especially how we talk about failure.
 She pushes back on the notion that art *must* come from pain and self-destruction, a message that is so important for students to hear.